 This difference between $\phi^G(X,\mathcal{O}^\text{CFT})$ and $ \phi^R(X,\mathcal{O}^\text{CFT})$ is the observer dependence (the patch and foliation dependence).
 It seems similar to the state dependence of the bulk reconstruction \cite{Papadodimas:2013jku} but not the same because we consider only the global vacuum state.
 Note that the description in the AdS-Rindler patch using $ \phi^R(X,\mathcal{O}^\text{CFT}) $ is not valid near the Rindler horizon because of the finite $N$ effect as we have discussed although the description in the global coordinate using $ \phi^G (X,\mathcal{O}^\text{CFT})$ is valid, of course.

 We call the existence of the two different descriptions depending on the observers, the subregion complementarity.
-They are different on the entire space in the CFT picture but describe the physics of the subregion.
+The CFT on a subregion has a gravity dual on the corresponding subregion which is consistent including $1/N$ corrections even though the bulk ``local'' operators in the theory on the subregion differ from the theory on the entire space (or another subregion) except for the $N=\infty$ case.
 It might be similar to the black hole complementarity \cite{Susskind:1993if}. $\phi^G$ corresponds to an observer passing through the horizon and $\phi^R$ does to an external observer.

 It is interesting to extend this discussion to more general subregions.
 We have considered a single spherical subregion (whose size is arbitrary) in the sphere.
 It is interesting to take $A$ as the union of several spherical subregions.
 In this case, the bulk correlation functions on the union of the bulk causal wedges of the boundary subregions can be reproduced by the AdS-Rindler type bulk reconstructions for each subregion.
 The entanglement wedge will play an important role in this analysis although we do not have a concrete one for now.
 It is important to confirm the subregion complementarity holds for general causal (or entanglement) wedges in the AdS/CFT correspondence as the quantum gravity.